12 Activities for Girls

 Perhaps your daughter would prefer to live in her own miniature house!
 Playhouses are available in dozens of different designs, from Victorian cottages to rustic cabins to ultramodern abodes.
 There are also lots of DIY plans.
 As with the dollhouses, many parents yield to the temptation to buy or create a perfect playhouse when a simpler one can lend itself to more creative play.

 A playhouse provides your daughter with a sanctuary where her imagination has free rein.
-She will also enjoy sharing her playhouse with friends.
+She will also enjoy sharing her miniature house with friends.
 Playhouses are very versatile and can be placed indoors or outdoors.
-Also, most playhouses are designed to be large enough that a parent can stop by for a visit!
+Also, most are designed to be large enough that a parent can stop by for a visit!

 5. Fun with Pets

 Many little girls are animal lovers.
-If you really want to make points with your daughter, consider getting her a pet.
-This decision should not be lightly, however.
-Parents should consider how much care the pet will need, whether the pet is age-appropriate, how much the pet will cost to buy and to keep healthy and whether the animal is likely to trigger allergies or offer other dangers.
+If you really want to score points with your daughter, consider getting her a pet.
+This decision will not be taken lightly, however.
+Parents should consider how much care the pet will need, whether the pet is age-appropriate, how much it will cost to buy and to keep healthy, and whether the animal is likely to trigger allergies or offer other dangers.
 Here are some of the most popular pets.

 • Dogs.
-Canines are among the most companionable of pets, but they can also be the most demanding, requiring daily care.
+Canines are among the most companionable of pets, but can also be the most demanding, requiring daily care.
 They can also be hard on furniture and flooring.
-They are expensive to board, and many breeds require professional grooming.
+Boarding can be expensive, and many breeds need professional grooming.
 Vet bills can also add up.
-Pet insurance may be a good idea.
+Pet insurance may be a good idea in certain cases.

 • Cats.
 Felines don’t require as much space or attention as dogs.
-They are more self-sufficient, although they usually require a litter box that should be cleaned daily.
-When you travel, you may be able to avoid boarding by having a friend feed and check on your cat.
+They are more self-sufficient, though their litter box that should be cleaned daily.
+When traveling, you may be able to avoid boarding by having a friend feed and check on them.
 Cats don’t need to be bathed, but they will need brushing.
 Another point to consider is that cats are approximately twice as likely as dogs to trigger allergies.

 • Guinea Pigs.
-These rodents of the cavy family generally make good pets.
-They are gentle and seldom bite.
-They aren’t noisy and need very little in the way of grooming or routine health care.
-They require a fairly large cage, and they will be happier with a companion.
+These rodents of the Cavy family generally make good pets.
+They are gentle, quiet, and seldom nip.
+Grooming is minimal beyond routine health care.
+A fairly large cage is recommended, and they will be happier with a companion.

 • Fish, Birds, Reptiles, and Amphibians.
-If your daughter will be happy with a pet primarily for watching rather than for handling, think about a non-mammalian species.
+If your daughter will be happy with a pet primarily for watching rather than for handling, how about a non-mammalian species?
 Fish make great pets, but providing a healthy habitat for fish can be tricky.
-Some birds make excellent pets, but some bite and their cages will need to be cleaned on a daily basis.
-Most reptiles and amphibians are not recommended as pets for children as they may carry salmonella.
+Some birds make excellent pets, but others tend to pinch, and their cages will need to be cleaned on a daily basis.
+Most reptiles and amphibians are not ideal for children due to health concerns such as salmonella.

 6. Hair and Nail Salon

 Fixing your daughter’s hair can be a practical skill and also a bonding experience.
-It’s a good idea to experiment with it on a day off so that you won’t be operating in a high-pressure situation.
 Simple braids, ponytails, and messy buns should be within the expertise of most parents.
-If you find that you actually like doing your daughter’s hair, and if she is the patient type, you can find lots of fun styles online that might work for your daughter’s hair.
+Dedicate one of your days off to experimenting with different styles, especially if she is the patient type.
+The Internet is full of tutorials and fun ideas.

-Other cool dads specialize in doing their daughter’s fingers and toes.
+Other cool dads specialize in doing their daughters’ fingers and toes.
 At-home manicures and pedicures are cheaper than salon jobs, and some feel they are safer for children.
-If you have an artistic bent, you can create special designs for her nails.
+If you have an artistic bent, why not try creating special designs for her nails?
 Do remember that nail polish is very hard to get off of surfaces and out of fabrics.
-Some parents prefer to use a non-toxic polish especially made for children.
+In case you didn’t know, non-toxic polish made for children is a thing.

 7. Fun Fitness